ldynia/workshop-containerized/readme.md

 ## Docker Image - Part I

 Let's start with the definition of an **IMAGE** file.
 An image is an **executable file (tar file or sparse file) that contains a bunch of tools (software), environment variables, configuration files, source code installed on top of a Linux distribution**.
-I think about an image as it was a blueprint of a house -with one blueprint you can build infinite number of houses.
+I think of an image as it was a blueprint of a house -with one blueprint you can build infinite number of houses.

-Let's download our first docker image.
+Let's download first docker image.
 The image that we will download will be the image with Alpine Linux distribution.

 ```
 # Pull alpine linux image from dockerhub